Asker Municipality (1838–2020)

 Asker (Asker), also called Asker proper (Askerbygda or gamle Asker in Norwegian), is a district and former municipality in Akershus, Norway, located approximately 20km southwest of Oslo.
 From 2020 it is part of the larger administrative municipality Asker (also known as Greater Asker) together with the traditional Buskerud districts Røyken and Hurum; Asker constitutes the northern fourth and is part of the Greater Oslo Region.
 The administrative center was the town of Asker, which remains so for the new larger municipality.
 Asker was established as a parish in the Middle Ages and as a municipality on 1 January 1838.

 History

-Since the Middle Ages, the Asker parish consisted of the later municipalities Asker and Bærum.
-In the 19th century, Bærum became the Vestre Bærum and Østre Bærum parish and Asker and Bærum were also established as separate municipalities.
+Since the Middle Ages, the Asker parish consisted of the areas that later became the municipalities of Asker and Bærum.
+In the 19th century, Bærum was divided into the parishes of Vestre Bærum and Østre Bærum, while Asker and Bærum were also established as separate municipalities.

 In 2020, Asker merged with Røyken and Hurum to form Asker Municipality, a larger administrative region than traditional/geographical Asker.
 The newly-formed Asker Municipality was made part of Viken County immediately following the 2020 merge.
 However, Viken dissolved on 1 January 2024, returning Asker (with the addition of Røyken and Hurum) to the county of Akershus.